zamanapp/prayers-call/docs/guide/one-time-calculator.md

 // will return: "2022-01-31T22:07:00.000Z"
 ```

-### getMiddleOfTheNightTime
+### getMiddleOfTheNightTime and getLastThirdOfTheNightTime

-Return the time of the middle of the night based on the moon.
-The return type is a `Date` object.
-These calculations are useful for Qiyam.
+Returns a [`TimeObject`]() representing the time of the middle and the last third of the night respectively based on the moon.
+Useful for Qiyam calculations.

 ```ts
 import { Methods, StaticCalculator } from 'prayer-call'